 The sex lives of kings and queens have been the subject of scrutiny and scandal for centuries.
-The Tudor period alone runs the gamut, from the highly sexualized court of Henry VIII to that of his daughter, the "Virgin Queen," Elizabeth I. Extramarital sex at the British court was accepted - or even encouraged - by some monarchs, but it was punished severely by others.
+The Tudor period alone runs the gamut, from the highly sexualized court of Henry VIII to that of his daughter, the "Virgin Queen," Elizabeth I. Extramarital relations at the British court was accepted - or even encouraged - by some monarchs, but it was punished severely by others.

 Whether it was rolling around with a Restoration actress à la Charles II, or non-stop marital romping in the royal boudoir like Queen Victoria and Prince Albert, each English monarch had a private life that still fascinates and titillates to this day.
 And the way monarchs' private preferences inflected their broader courts doesn't disappoint the curious modern reader, either.

 The Longer Story: The Victorian era is known for sexual repression and prudishness, especially for women.
 The court of the queen was concerned with presenting the appearance of propriety and order, but Queen Victoria herself was a bit more open about her sexual appetite.
-Queen Victoria wrote about her first night with Prince Albert after their wedding in 1840, sharing the same bed and laying together in the dark.
+Queen Victoria wrote about her first night with Prince Albert after their wedding in 1840, sharing the same bed and lying together in the dark.
 Victoria enthusiastically claimed:

 I NEVER, NEVER spent such an evening!
 MY DEAREST, DEAR Albert sat on a footstool by my side, and his excessive love and affection gave me feelings of heavenly love and happiness I never could have hoped to have felt before.
 He clasped me in his arms, and we kissed each other again and again!
 His beauty, his sweetness and gentleness,—really how can I ever be thankful enough to have such a Husband!
 Oh!
 This was the happiest day of my life!

 By this point in the 19th century, the tradition of attendants being present for the couple's first night together had gone out of practice.
-Victoria's first days as a married women were full of sensual moments with her new husband, and, given the times, her expressions of sexuality are surprising.
+Victoria's first days as a married woman were full of sensual moments with her new husband, and, given the times, her expressions of sexuality are surprising.

-Age: Dec. at 82 (1819-1901)
+- Age: Queen Victoria passed away at age 82 (1819-1901)